SollyBunny/discord-bot/README.md

 ### Main config
 `token`: The discord token to use (also known as OAuth2 Client Secret)
 `prefix`: The command prefix to use
-`admins`: List of string IDs of admins
+`admins`: Array of string IDs of admins
 `activity`: Activity text of the bot

 ###### This next part is for developers :)